 They also collected data on the states and counties in which jobs were located and on the firms that listed the openings.
 “Our survey and field experiments show statistically significant evidence of hiring bias originating from information candidates shared on their online profiles,” Fong said.
 “Both by itself and controlling for a host of demographic and firm variables, our Muslim candidate was less likely to receive an interview invitation compared to our Christian candidate in most politically conservative states and counties.”

 The findings suggest that, while hiring discrimination via Internet searches and social media does not seem widespread, the impact of revealing certain traits online can have a significant effect on the behavior of employers who look online for candidates’ personal information.
+Of course, this is something you can gain help from religious freedom lawyers with if this was to be feared in your workplace.
 So what is Facebook saying about all this?
 Nothing as yet.

 “Employers’ use of online social networking sites to research job candidates raises a variety of notable implications, since a vast number of job candidates reveal personal information on these sites that U. S. Employers can’t ask in an interview or infer from a resume” Acquisti said.
 Acquisti also pointed out in a Wall Street Journal article, that new tech has made it much easier for employers to access this kind of sensitive information at any given time during the hiring process.
 You have been warned.